invertase/globe/templates/shelf_firebase_jwt/TEMPLATE.md

 #### Frontend

 In the frontend directory, run the command below to start the Flutter Web App.

-> The current template is setup for Web.
-You can add additional support for Android, IOS and other flutter supported platforms.

 ```shell
 $ flutter run -d chrome